November 5, 2017

 title: Blog files: false pages: false fields: title: label: Title type: title required: true

-Here I declare the page title as a field which is required.
-I also disable the files and pages parameters for this specific page since a user doesn’t need to add files or pages to a redirected page.
+Here I declare the page title as a field that is required.
+I also disable the files and pages parameters for this specific page since a user doesn't need to add files or pages to a redirected page.

 For some flare, I sought to add some animations to elements around the site.
 Areas of the home page now enter and leave as a user scrolls to give a bit more interactivity and stimulate the user.

 Out of the box, we could have just used a library called animate.css but I actually prefer to use it combined with a library called WOW.js.
 WOW.js actually depends on animate.css so you'll want to always use them in unison.
 WOW.js is responsible for queuing in animations as your users scroll through a page.
 Rather than just have everything element you want to animate fire at the same time, WOW.js waits until those elements are in view before actually animating.
 You can also adjust other parameters like animation delays, animation offsets, animation iterations, and if you want animations to occur on mobile devices.